webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 This book is designed to be read multiple times.
 Each chapter is self contained, so you can jump to any part of the book and not be lost.

-Each chapter aim to answer a single question, with three levels of information.
+Each chapter aims to answer a single question, with three levels of information.

 * What needs to be solved?
 * How do we solve it?
 * Technical details about the solution.

-This means you can skip the second two points and start the next chapter and not be lost!
+Each chapter doesn't assume prior knowledge.
+You can start at any point in the book and begin learning.

 # Non-commercial and privacy respecting

-This book will always be available on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) and [webrtcforthecurious.com](https://webrtcforthecurious.com).
+This book is available on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) and [webrtcforthecurious.com](https://webrtcforthecurious.com).
 It is licensed in a way that you can use it however you think is best.

 This book is written by individuals, for individuals.
-It is vendor agnostic so we will not make recommendations that could be a financial conflict of interest.
+It is vendor agnostic so we will not make recommendations that could be a conflict of interest.

 The website will not use analytics or tracking.